ZachRC/DjangoVPS/README.md

 docker compose run --rm certbot renew
 ```

-### 14. Managing Migration Files
+### 16. Managing Migration Files

 **Should Migration Files Be Added to `.gitignore`?**

-**Recommendation:** **Do _not_ add migration files to `.gitignore`.**
+**Recommendation:** **Do _not_ add migration files to `.gitignore`**.
 Migration files are essential for maintaining the consistency of your database schema across different environments (development, testing, production).
 Tracking them in version control ensures that all changes to the models are accurately reflected in the database structure wherever your project is deployed.

 **Benefits of Tracking Migrations:**